splunk/public-o11y-docs/infrastructure/monitor/aws-infra-costs.rst

 .. _aws-costs-amazon:

-AWS costs
+Costs derived from AWS
 ===========================================================

-Observability Cloud retrieves AWS metrics with two methods:
+You can send AWS data to Splunk Observability Cloud with one of two methods, which have different associated costs:

 #.
 Streaming data with Metric Streams.
 #.
 Polling CloudWatch APIs: